 - This function is not available if option 42 is not enabled. - Specify the direction of rotation during contour selection so that it matches the desired machining direction. - Select the first contour element such that approach without collision is possible. - If the contour elements are very close to one another, use the zoom function.

-The following elements are selectable as contours:
+The following elements can be selected as a contour:

-- Line segment
+- Line segment - Circle

-- Circle

-- Circular arc
+- Circular arc - Polyline

-- Polyline